 A More Sustainable Future with Continental

 We are combating climate change – for example, by developing products that help reduce carbon emissions.
 But it is not just the products themselves that contribute to greater sustainability; it is also the way we do things – how we bring these innovations into the world.
 For us, sustainable production and energy-efficient plants are crucial to a successful future.
-This is also reflected in our strategy: we aim to achieve carbon-neutral production globally by 2040 at the latest.
+This is also reflected in our CO2 reduction targets for our own operations.

 We are in the process of developing our production facilities into more sustainable factories focused on energy and resource efficiency with low emissions.
 Since 2020, all the electricity purchased for all our plants worldwide has come from renewable energy sources.
 We have taken important steps at a variety of locations.
-In 2023, our Tires group sector achieved a total of 26.2 megawatts of peak capacity from its new photovoltaic installations, enabling Continental to generate up to 27.9 gigawatt hours of additional green electricity each year.
-That is equivalent to the annual consumption of around 2,300 average German households.
+In 2024, our Tires group sector achieved a total of 52.6 megawatts of peak capacity from its photovoltaic installations, enabling Continental to generate up to 37.7 gigawatt hours of additional green electricity each year.
 The facilities at our tire plants in Hefei (China), Rayong (Thailand), Hanover (Germany), Korbach (Germany) and Lousado (Portugal) were expanded.
 And a new installation was built in Alor Setar (Malaysia) as well.

 Our ContiTech group sector is also prioritizing photovoltaics at several locations, including Timișoara (Romania), Subotica (Serbia), Szeged (Hungary), Wagrowiec (Poland), Weißbach (Germany), Changzhou (China), Kalayani (India) and Chihuahua (Mexico).
 Together, these facilities will now generate as much electricity annually as is consumed by the equivalent of around 3,000 households in Germany.
 To accelerate this shift to green energy, we have also initiated three pilot projects for sustainable production in Changzhou, Granby (Canada) and Dannenberg (Germany).
 These plants will serve as a guide to other locations on how to implement similar measures and as role models for other sites.

-Another such role model is our tire production facility in Lousado, northern Portugal, which has enabled carbon-neutral production since the beginning of this year.
+Another such role model is our tire production facility in Lousado, northern Portugal, where we are demonstrating that tires can be manufactured without generating CO2 emissions.
 This is thanks to a fully electric steam boiler that runs on solar power generated by us at the plant and on green energy from the electricity grid.
 The boiler generates steam for vulcanization, a key process in converting raw rubber into a flexible, elastic form using thermal energy.
 The potential of this technology is huge.
 Continental’s Lousado plant has a production capacity of more than 18 million tires per year.
 One of the tires manufactured there is the UltraContact NXT, our most sustainable production tire to date.

 Shaping the Technologies of Tomorrow with More Sustainable Materials

-And it is precisely this mix that our ContiTech materials experts have refined in two products.
-First, in air springs for commercial vehicles, we have largely replaced synthetic rubber with a mixture of natural rubber and ethylene-propylene-diene-monomer (EPDM) rubber.
+Our ContiTech materials experts have largely replaced the synthetic rubber used in air springs for commercial vehicles with a mixture of natural rubber and ethylene-propylene-diene-monomer (EPDM) rubber.
 This new rubber compound is resistant to both cold and heat, thus slowing down material aging and reducing other harmful environmental influences.
 This makes it suitable for a broader range of high-performance applications, while it retains its dynamic properties.
-The carbon footprint of the rubber compound has been reduced by more than 50 percent compared with conventional air springs.

 In fact, the use of sustainable materials has been steadily increasing across all our business areas for some time now.
-Our tires are also becoming more and more sustainable.
+Our tires are also becoming more and more sustainable in terms of the materials used.
 Take, for example, our Conti Urban NXT, Continental’s most sustainable commercial vehicle tire yet.
-It is ideal for delivery vehicles and electric buses in towns and cities – and contains 59 percent renewable, recycled and ISSC PLUS mass balance-certified materials.
+It is ideal for delivery vehicles and electric buses in towns and cities – and contains 59 percent renewable, recycled and ISCC PLUS mass balance-certified materials.
 The mass-balance approach mixes bio-based and circular materials with conventional materials within the same production system, and tracks the respective certified quantities along the entire production chain.
 This ensures full transparency and material traceability within the product.
 The rolling resistance of the Conti Urban NXT has been reduced by 25 percent compared with its predecessor, the Conti Urban HA3.
 This means lower carbon emissions for vehicles with combustion engines and up to 15 percent greater range for electric vehicles.
 High-density interlocking sipes ensure a secure grip, superior tracking and excellent braking performance – also in wet conditions and throughout the entire service life of the tire.
 The specially developed rubber compound reduces tire abrasion and enhances resistance to cuts, cracks, chips and breakage.
 The mileage of the Conti Urban NXT is also around 15 percent higher than its predecessor.
-Boasting extremely low external rolling noise, the Conti Urban NXT is an EU taxonomy-eligible tire, making it well suited to the requirements of electric-vehicle fleets.
+Boasting extremely low external rolling noise, the Conti Urban NXT is well suited to the requirements of electric-vehicle fleets.

 New Tires Made from Recycled Carbon Black

 Today, a standard car tire from Continental is already made from around 15 to 20 percent renewable and recycled materials.
-Our ambition is to use more than 40 percent renewable and recycled materials in our tires by 2030.
-In the long term, the use of recycled carbon black will bring us closer to this goal.
+Our ambition is to use at least 40 percent renewable and recycled production materials in our tires by 2030.
+The use of recycled carbon black is helping us to achieve this goal.

 Step by Step to a Circular Economy

-The growing adoption of this innovative method has also been recognized by others.
-For example, our ContiTech sites in Waltershausen and Eislingen were recently awarded the prestigious International Sustainability and Carbon Certification (ISCC) PLUS.
-Prior to this, our tire plants in Hefei (China), Lousado (Portugal) and Púchov (Slovakia) had already received this certification.
+Our ContiTech locations in Waltershausen and Eislingen, for example, have been awarded the prestigious International Sustainability and Carbon Certification (ISCC) PLUS, which is based on this approach.
+Many of our tire plants, including those in Hefei (China), Lousado (Portugal) and Púchov (Slovakia) have also received this certification.
 This recognition marks another important milestone for us on our journey to a sustainable future.
 Step by step, we are increasing the share of renewable and recycled raw materials in our products and are able to trace them.
 This enables us to help our industrial customers worldwide to achieve their sustainability goals and drive forward the transition to a circular economy.

 Better Every Year: What Others Are Saying About Continental